-In Formula 1 and other racing series, blue flags informs backmarkers they need to let faster cars overtake.
-If a driver receives a blue flag, they must let the faster driver past without unnecesary delay or they will be penalized.
+In Formula 1 and other racing series, blue flags inform backmarkers they need to let faster cars overtake.
+If a driver receives a blue flag, they must let the faster driver pass without unnecessary delay, or they will be penalized.

 Today, we'll be taking a look at blue flags in Formula 1 racing.
 We will be going over how exactly the blue flag is used in the context of a race.
-We'll also talk briefly about some of the other flags you might see during a Formula 1 event.
+We'll also briefly discuss some other flags you might see during a Formula 1 event.

-As we've mentioned, blue flags are used to let drivers know that a faster driver is on track to overtake them.
+As we've mentioned, blue flags are used to tell drivers that a faster driver is on track to overtake them.
 And that they need to move over so that car can pass without losing unnecessary time.
 This may seem like a counterintuitive practice to use during a race.
 However, it's done entirely in the name of safety to stop potential accidents from occurring.

 The blue flag is usually given to drivers who are driving particularly slowly or have already been lapped once.
 If the driver doesn't immediately comply after being given the first blue flag, the race officials will give them two more blue flags.
 If they haven't complied by the time the third flag has been waved, the driver will be given a penalty.

 The blue flag is also sometimes shown to drivers just about to exit the pit lane, to warn them if a faster car is approaching the pit exit.
 When the blue flag is used in this context, however, it's held stationary; in the context of telling a slow driver to move over, however, the flag is always waved.